 There are many ways workers in California can be injured on the job from their continued exposure to aggravating conditions.
 Constant lifting, kneeling, bending, crawling, climbing and other strenuous activities take their toll on the labor force.

-If you need help filing a cumulative trauma claim or have questions about an existing claim, please call us at your earliest opportunity.
+If you need help filing a cumulative trauma claim or have questions about an existing claim, please call us at (619) 528-9800 at your earliest opportunity.
 We will take the time to discuss the type of work you do and how you were injured so that we can make the best case for your maximum benefits going forward.
+Contact us today.